Sixxhi/Sixxhi/README.md

 ## 👩‍💻 About Me

-I am a CS Junior at UC Irvine specializing in Intelligent Systems with a Minor in Statistics (GPA 3.64, Dean's Honor List: Sep 2024, Jan 2025, Jan 2026, Apr 2026).
+I am a CS Senior at UC Irvine specializing in Intelligent Systems with a Minor in Statistics (GPA 3.663, Dean's Honor List: Fall 2024, Winter 2025, Winter 2026, Spring 2026, expected graduation December 2027).
 I care about building things that work correctly under real conditions — not just things that look impressive in a demo.

 My work spans AI safety and agentic systems, backend engineering, NLP pipelines, cloud infrastructure, and full-stack development.
 I have won the AWS Cloud Hacks 2026 AI Safety Track, participated in UC Berkeley AI Hackathon 2026, conducted research at UCI Calit2 SMART ITAC, and worked as a data science research intern building production-quality ML pipelines.